alvinmurimi/whatsapp-desktop-status-saver/README.md

 - a future WhatsApp update may break status discovery
 - some status records may exist after their media URLs expire
+- some text statuses may require live-session hydration before they can be shown correctly
 - support is currently focused on Windows

 ## Build Windows Bundle